mark-summerfield/uxf/py/eg/README.md

 This example uses `Uxf.load()` and then manually iterates over the returned `Uxf` object's value to produce HTML output.

+## Tlm.py

+This example shows UXF being used as both a “native” format and an exchange format for importing and exporting.
+The main class, `Tlm` holds a track list and a list of history strings.
+The `Tlm` can load and save in its own TLM format, and also seamlessly, a TLM UXF format.

+TLM UXF format is quite complex.
+It consists of a list which contains Group, Track, or History tables.
+Each Group table consists of a name and a list.
+This list contains Group or Track tables.
+(So you can have Groups within Groups etc.) A Track table's records are filenames and seconds durations.
+A History table is just a list of Group names and a track name.

 ## Config.py

 This example shows a practical use case of saving and loading application configuration data, preserving comments, providing defaults, and validating.

-The UXF file format used here is very short but also quite complex.
+The UXF file format used here is very short but also the most complex of the examples.
 It includes an enumeration with two valid values, and three other custom _ttypes_.
 The data is held in a `map` with `str` keys, with one value being an `int`, another a `list` of ``table``s, and another a `map` with `str` keys and values.

 The `Config` class hides the complexity to present a very simple property-based API.
 (Of course there's no free lunch—the API's simplicity is won at the cost of the `Config` class itself being quite large.)

+Of course the same data could be expressed more simply as, say, nested maps: it is for the software developer or data designer to choose the balance between format complexity, human readability, and programming convenience.

 ## t/ Files